 The Short of It

-Colwill Brown is the Writer-in-Residence at Wellspring House; Editor of GrubWrites at GrubStreet, the nation’s leading creative writing center, and Fiction Editor at Pangyrus magazine.
-After graduating a scholarship awardee of GrubStreet’s Novel Incubator program, Colwill found representation for her first novel, The Delusionist, with Robert Guinsler of Sterling Lord Literistic, which is currently on submission to publishing houses.
-She is the recipient of a work-study scholarship for the Bread Loaf Writers’ Conference, the Seaton Graduate Fellowship in Creative Writing at Kansas State University, and the Henry Blackwell Essay Prize.
+Colwill Brown is the Writer-in-Residence at Wellspring House; Instructor and Consultant at GrubStreet, the nation’s leading creative writing center; and Fiction Editor at Pangyrus magazine.
+After graduating a scholarship awardee of GrubStreet’s Novel Incubator program, Colwill found representation for her first novel, Before We Tear Our Selves Apart, with Robert Guinsler of Sterling Lord Literistic, which is currently on submission to publishing houses.
+She is the recipient of a work-study scholarship for the Bread Loaf Writers’ Conference, the Seaton Graduate Fellowship in Creative Writing at Kansas State University, an artist residency at the Anderson Center, and the Henry Blackwell Essay Prize.
+Her creative work was a finalist in the 2019 Tennessee Williams fiction prize, a notable entry in the 2019 Disquiet International literary prize, and a finalist for the 2019 Lit Fest Emerging Writer Fellowship.
 Colwill is especially proud to call herself a founding member of the Back Porch Collective, a Boston-based group of writers.
 With members connected to Cuba, India, Albania, Atlanta, Bosnia, Miami, Jamaica, and the UK, they bonded over a common passion for global narratives and literature’s potential to create empathy and understanding across all geographical, political, and cultural borders.
 Hailing from Yorkshire, in the north of England, Colwill is determined to introduce the word “sozzard” to the American vernacular.

 The Long of It